Two weeks of timeless romance in Rome, the Amalfi Coast, Florence, Tuscany and Venice

 Dining options here include one of the best restaurants in Florence – the romantic La Loggia – and more laid back cuisine at the Pool Restaurant, each with their own bar, as well as the Cloister Bar in the old monastery.

-Explore Florence’s Renaissance past with this guided walking tour of the city's historic centre.
-The Academia Gallery is home to Michelangelo's ‘David’, one of the finest sculptures ever created, and though there are many copies across the city, this is the real deal.
-You'll also visit the church of Santa Maria del Fiore – the famous Duomo - to view Brunelleschi’s magnificent dome; the nearby Campanile of Giotto (bell tower); and Ghiberti’s enchanting ‘Gates of Paradise’, the door to the Baptistry.
+In the city’s historic centre, you’ll dive deeper into the Renaissance on a guided walking tour.
+The Academia Gallery is home to Michelangelo’s ‘David’, one of the finest sculptures ever created.
+You’ll also visit the church of Santa Maria del Fiore – the famous Duomo – to view Brunelleschi’s magnificent dome; the nearby Campanile of Giotto (bell tower); and Ghiberti’s enchanting ‘Gates of Paradise’, the door to the Baptistry.
 Continue to the Piazza della Signoria, centre of Florentine politics and home to a captivating outdoor sculpture gallery.
 Shopping, architecture and history will collide as you stroll over the Ponte Vecchio.

 Tuscany